|| Carol Rolheiser|

 Honours and Awards

-President’s Teaching Award, University of Toronto, April 2006.
-One of five inaugural recipients of this award honoring a career commitment to excellence in teaching, research in teaching, and the integration of teaching and research.
-Award recipients designated as the first members of the University of Toronto’s Teaching Academy and receive $50,000 stipend to further their work in education.
+In April 2006, Carol was one of five inaugural recipients of the University of Toronto's President’s Teaching Award, honouring a career commitment to excellence in teaching, research in teaching, and the integration of teaching and research.
+Award recipients were designated as the first members of the University of Toronto’s Teaching Academy and received $50,000 stipend to further their work in education.
+Carol continues to serve as Chair of the Teaching Academy.

 In capacity as Associate Dean, Teacher Education the Ontario Institute for Studies in Education of the University of Toronto, received the 2009 Wisniewski Award for Teacher Education from the Society of Professors of Education.
 Presented at AERA 2010.